-Reviews of Mary Hardy and her World will be featured here as they are published.
-The links lead to fuller extracts from each one.
+Seven full-scale book reviews of Mary Hardy and her World are featured here.
+A further three reviewers have compiled a six-page review article.
+The links lead to fuller extracts from each review.

 Informal feedback from individual readers appears separately as a news item.

 January 2021 | “Hardy deserves to be as well-known as Parson Woodforde.”

 Professor William Gibson gives an emphatically positive assessment of both the usefulness of Mary Hardy’s record and Margaret Bird’s commentary in his book review of Volume 3 of Mary Hardy and her World in the Journal of Ecclesiastical History for January 2021.

 He considers the study “a valuable and detailed portrait of religion and society in the late eighteenth and early nineteenth centuries”.

 October 2020 | A comprehensive and very favourable set of book reviews has appeared in The Local Historian for October 2020.
 After a general overview, each of the four volumes of Mary Hardy and her World is examined in turn by three specialist reviewers.

 Their consensus is that the books are “a joy to hold, read and use”.
 The journal’s long-standing editor Dr Alan Crosby opens by emphasising the scale and ambition of the Mary Hardy project: